|Read (January 9 - 12 2011)|

 The love story was awesome.
 I find myself loving every character and investing on each of them.
 Prince Greening Grandemalion aka Po was just so charming and funny that even if he uses wildcat (blah) as a term of endearment, I immediately rooted for him.
 And Katsa is not your typical heroine.
 She’s no damsel in distress.
 She can do her stuff, carry her own, and sacrifice even if it meant breaking her heart.
 I just love their banter and sweet moments.

-Reading this was like a breath of fresh air.
-The pacing’s just right.
-The character building was great.
-Cashore is as of now enlisted as one of my favorite authors and knowing that this is her debut novel, I am looking forward for her books in the future.
+Reading Graceling was like a breath of fresh air.
+The pacing is just right; the character building was great.
+Cashore is as of now enlisted as one of my favorite authors and knowing that this is her debut novel, I am surely looking forward for more books from her in the future.
 She made my first book this year very worth it!
 This is definitely a must-read people!